KiandaBPM/docs/content/docs/platform/application-designer/process/_index.md

 2. Choose from **General**, **IT**, **Customer Services**, **Finance**, **Travel**, **Quality** and **Accounting** apps by clicking on the relevant button in the left-hand pane and then select an app from within that category, for example Customer Support Queries.

-   Click on [Kianda Apps](platform/appstore.md) to find out more about other apps in the App Store.

    ![App Store General Apps](/images/appstoreegs.png)

 3. You can click on **Read More** to read about the app and click on **Import Process App** to import the process.